Skip to content

 Published on July 27, 2020 by Raveaboutfood

-I have tried many recipes for preserving pickles over the years and this one for Blue Ribbon Dill Pickles is by far my favorite.
-It is simple and so flavorful.
-And it’s a great way to use all of those cucumbers growing out of control in your garden this month.
+I have been preserving pickles for years and this recipe for Blue Ribbon Dill Pickles is by far the best.
+It is simple, affordable and so flavorful.
+And it’s a great way to use all of those cucumbers growing out of control in your garden this summer.
 Crisp and delicious dill pickles.
-Give the recipe a try and see if you agree!
+Give this recipe a try and see if you agree!

 Blue Ribbon Dill Pickles